-Calculating ROI for marketing activities is a critical piece all of our marketing strategies because we want to repeat our successes and grow from our failures.
-So let’s look at exactly how we track that ROI and hold ourselves accountable for actual growth.
+Calculating ROI for marketing activities is a critical piece of all of our marketing strategies because we want to repeat our successes and grow from our failures.
+So, let’s look at exactly how we track that ROI and hold ourselves accountable for actual growth.

 Specifically, we’ll look at 3 ways that we prefer to calculate ROI:

 How you calculate ROI will depend on your relationship with your marketing agency.
 If the agency handles all of your marketing exclusively, then a simple ROI calculation is good enough (provided you already understand your businesses average organic growth).
 Otherwise, you would be better served by tracking campaign attributable or lead generation ROI.